 The multipurpose kitchen island is one of the most robust kitchen island designs you can get.
 This design not only uses the island as an area for serving and prepping food but also the center for doing almost anything else that requires a hard surface.

-This includes doing bills, homework, permission slips, among others.
+This includes doing bills, homework, and permission slips, among others.

 But isn’t that possible with the other designs?

 Well, not entirely.
 Stretching the functionality of your normal kitchen island to these extremes can quickly degrade its surface.
-Thus, for this particular design, some designers use hardened materials like Caesarstone quartz to make the countertop.
+Thus, some designers use hardened materials like Caesarstone quartz to make the countertop for this particular design.

 But that’s not the only feature.

-This design also incorporates junk drawers on the side that you can fit other things in, like your budgeting file or books for your kid’s homework, apart from kitchen supplies.
-There’s also hidden storage that you can use to store items that you don’t use frequently.
+This design also incorporates junk drawers on the side for other things, like your budgeting file or books for your kid’s homework, apart from kitchen supplies.
+There’s also hidden storage for items that you don’t use frequently.

 8. Maximize for Storage

-Speaking of drawers and hidden storage, if you’re not into multipurpose kitchen islands and you’re working with limited space, then getting a kitchen island design that adds extra storage space should be the top priority.
+Regarding drawers and hidden storage, if you’re not into multipurpose kitchen islands and working with limited space, getting a kitchen island design that adds extra storage space should be the top priority.

-These designs add extra shelving to store extra stuff in your kitchen like cookbooks, jars of dried produce, bottles of wine, or any other item you want to store in your kitchen.
+These designs add extra shelving to store extra items in your kitchen, such as cookbooks, jars of dried produce, bottles of wine, or any other item you want to store in your kitchen.

-For a small kitchen, you should go for open shelving instead of drawers, which will make movement and accessibility easier.
+For a small kitchen, open shelving instead of drawers will facilitate movement and accessibility.

 You can even get smarter and add suspended storage above the island.
-For this, you can use a rack to hang pans and pots, for instance.
+For this, you can use a rack to hang pans and pots.